CVE-2026-22769

 02 // Vulnerability Mechanism

-Step 2: Credential Extraction: The attacker obtains the hardcoded credential.
-This could involve reverse engineering the application, analyzing network traffic, or exploiting other vulnerabilities to access configuration files.
+Step 2: Credential Extraction: The attacker leverages their knowledge of the hardcoded credential.
+This could involve reverse engineering the software, analyzing network traffic, or consulting public vulnerability databases.

 03 // Deep Technical Analysis